whyk-archive/vanilla-env/README_EN.md

 # Vanilla Env
-Environment that compiles TypeScript and SCSS only with Parcel and compresses the image.
+Compile TypeScript and SCSS with only Parcel to compress images
-Solution when Vue cannot be used.
+For situations where you can't use Vue or something like that.

 ## Usage
-Click "Use this template" in the capture below to create a new repository
+Click on "Use this template" to create a new repository.
 ![image](https://user-images.githubusercontent.com/16016681/77091623-2b049200-6a4c-11ea-99f7-d22fd408989c.png)

 ## Feature
 - Compile TypeScript
-- Compile SCSS, add vendor prefix
+- Compiling SCSS and giving vendor prefixes
-- Image compression
+- Image Compression
-- HTML, SCSS, JavaScript(TypeScript), image modification and monitoring
+- HTML, SCSS, JavaScript(TypeScript) and image change monitoring

+## Dependences
+- Parcel - the bundle tool for no-config
+- Lynt - A lint tool for no-conference
+- TypeScript - a JavaScript extension language
+- Sass - CSS extension language
+  - Autoprefixer - A tool that automatically adds vendor prefixes to CSS

 ## Command
 ### Development output, server and browser startup, change monitoring